Quark spectral functions from spectra of mesons and vice versa

 \section{Abstract}

-Within the QCD functional formalism, having the approximations controlled by physical masses and decays of pseudoscalar mesons, we extract spectral function of quarks from which the meson are composed.
-We choose the pion for the case of light quarks and $\eta_c(N)$ for the extraction of charm quark spectral function.
-For this purpose we solved the ladder-rainbow approximation of the spectral Dyson-Schwinger equations for quarks coupled to Bethe-Salpeter equation for the pion and the pseudoscalar charmonia.
-We begin with indefinite gauge fixing method for class of covariant linear gauges and search for an optimal value of the gauge fixing parameter in presented truncation of Dyson-Schwinger equations system.
-We found an evidence that Yennie gauge is particularly suited when working with the ladder-rainbow approximation and get the spectral quark functions with high accuracy, simultaneously getting known experimental proparties of mesons.
-Purely continuous spectral functions were obtained and their connection with confinement is discussed.
+We extract the spectral function of quarks using the QCD functional formalism.The reliability of approximations is controlled by the masses and decays of pseudoscalar mesons.
+For light quarks, we select the pion; for charm quarks, we choose the ground and excited states of the $\eta_c$ meson.
+To this end, we solved the ladder-rainbow approximation of the spectral Dyson-Schwinger equations for quarks coupled to the Bethe-Salpeter equation for the pion and pseudoscalar charmonia.
+The obtained dynamical charm mass function varies from 1 to 1.5 GeV in the timelike domain, which is significant for narrow charmonium states.
+This yields a notable response in the bound state spectrum.
+We obtained purely continuous spectral functions and discussed their connection with confinement.